Golden Knights top Sharks 3-2 in shootout on historic night - WHIZ News

 Martin Jones made 38 saves for the Sharks, including five spectacular game-saving stops in overtime.

-Lehner, who stopped all three San Jose attempts in the shootout, improved to 8-0-1 since returning from a concussion on March 19.
+Lehner, who denied all three San Jose attempts in the shootout, improved to 8-0-1 since returning from a concussion on March 19.

+“We’ve been playing really well lately, and we wanted to keep building, keep everything going.
+This was an important win for us,” Lehner said.
+“We stuck with it.
+The last 10 minutes of the third was a lot of back and forth, same in overtime.
+It’s a tough schedule for everyone.
+You’ve got to find ways to win and grind through it.
+Stoney stepped up, scored two goals.”

+Stone was the spark the Golden Knights needed, considering they looked flat on the second night of back-to-back games after playing in Anaheim on Sunday.

 Stone scored his second goal of the night just seven seconds into another power play, when he scooped the puck around the crease, and Jones, to the far side to tie the game with his 17th of the season.